Ula666/AWS/README.md

-## AWS Task (Two tier architecture deployment):
+# AWS Task (Two tier architecture deployment):
- 1. Create VPC:
+ **1. Create VPC:**
  - In AWS > VPC > Create VPC
  - VPC Settings: name- ex.:eng84_ula_vpc, ipv4- ex.:(`66.66.0.0/16` - first two numbers supposed to be unique, and then two next are 0s)

- 2. Create Internet Gateway:
+ **2. Create Internet Gateway:**
  - In VPC > Internet Gateways > Create Internet Gateway
  - Internet Gateway Settings: name- ex.: eng84_ula_internet_gateway
  - After that we have to find out gateway from the list, right-click and choose "Attach to VPC"

-3. Create subnet:
+ **3. Create subnet:**
 - VPC > Subnets > Create Subnet
 - In Create subnet page we have to specify the name of a subnet ex.: `eng84_ula_public_subnet`, and the IPv4 CIDR block, which has to be slightly different from VPC IPv4 CIDRs, ex.: `66.66.1.0/24`
 The first 2 numbers of this subnet must be the same as VPC's, the third number must be unique, it can't be the same as another subnet you have created.
 The fourth number must be 0.
 We have to also use /24.
 - Next we have to repeat this step to create private subnet with different IPv4 CIDR block ex.: `66.66.10.0/24`

-4. Routing tables:
+ **4. Routing tables:**
 - In VPC > Route Tables
 - From the list of route tables find the ona that is attached to Your VPC.
 (Click on one and check the VPC name in the Summary)
 - Rename your route table, ex.: `eng84_ula_public_rt`